 Research commissioned by the government has shown that micro-CHP boilers have the potential to become the microgeneration ’system of choice’, replacing the condensing boiler, which is the standard system in most UK homes today.
 Commercial experience has also shown that getting there first and realising the benefits early pays off the most over the long-term.

 Currently only the Stirling engine type micro-CHP boilers have been made available to the domestic market.
 For example the Baxi Ecogen product is one of the few available micro-CHP boilers that is commercially viable and available for the home.
 The Baxi Ecogen has also been accredited with the Microgeneration Certification Scheme (MCS), which is important so users can benefit from the Feed-in tariff (FiT) payments for both generating and exporting electricity.
-By 2014, the expectation is that fuel cell models such as the Baxi Gamma 1.0 and the Ceres Power Residential CHP will be fully available to the UK consumers.
+By the middle-end of this decade, the expectation is that fuel cell models such as the Baxi Gamma 1.0 will be fully available to the UK consumers.

 When fuel cell micro-CHP technology is commercially available, the consumer should see the price of Sterling engine models fall.
 In addition with the competition in the fuel cell space (Baxi, Ceres Power, etc), this should also make those models commercially competitive.
 Current evidence suggests that the take up in the UK homes has only been limited as opposed to Denmark and Germany where the technology has been more widely adapted.

 Micro-CHP boilers are currently not being taken up in the UK as expected by the government.
 Households need to hurry as only the first 30,000 installations under the MCS scheme will be eligible to apply for the FiT payments.
 The following list is a quick summary of the CHP boiler features:

 - Delivers central heating, hot water and electricity